 Some aplications forms of Time to Place

 The tests took two weeks because I wanted to compare the original ads’ performance with the ones that had a time context included.
-The period of two weeks was important because it avoided a seasonal behavior by users during the weekdays compared to weekends.
+The period of two weeks was important because it avoided seasonal behavior by users during the week compared to weekends.
 In general, there were almost 375 thousand views, divided between 190 thousand and 184 thousand of versions with and without TTP, respectively.

-The CTR - Click Through Rate - measures the user's interest for an ad, it's one of the most important metrics in digital ads.
+The CTR - Click Through Rate - measures the user's interest in an ad, it's one of the most important metrics in digital ads.
 It's calculated by dividing the total number of clicks by the number of views, it goes from 0% to 100%.
-Each ad format has an expected CTR number, but for various reasons - which included the rejection by users - this metrics generally don't reach 4%.
+Each ad format has an expected CTR number, but for various reasons - which included the rejection by users - these metrics generally don't reach 4%.